Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Evaluation

 \section{Evaluation}

-In this section we present the evaluation results of the model on the datasets listed in Section \ref{sec4}.
-We first share the metrics used for the evaluation and then present the qualitative and quantitative results.
-Later we discuss ablation studies to examine the impact of components of our model and loss functions.
+In this section, the paper presents the performance of the model on the datasets listed in Section \ref{sec4}.
+The metrics used for the evaluation is shared, and the qualitative and quantitative results are presented.
+The impact of components of our model and loss functions are examined through ablation studies.